Authentic Malay-Style Peanut Sauce (Kuah Kacang)

 - Pound the peanuts to form a chunky paste.
 Transfer into a bowl.

 - Heat the oil in a pan over medium heat.
-Fry the paste until it is fragrant.
-Add water, lemongrass, and let it simmer for 10 minutes.
+Fry the cinnamon stick with cumin, ground coriander seeds, and white cumin until it is fragrant.
+Then, combine the paste.
+Stir-fry for a few minutes.
+Add water and let it simmer for 10 minutes.

 - Throw in the ground peanuts into the pan followed by the tamarind paste, salt, palm sugar, and white sugar.
 (Adjust the taste as you prefer by adding more salt or sugar).